tomjoht/learnapidoc/_docs/code_tutorials/devx-usability-examples.md

 I recently participated in a short interview about usability for a class on [Usability & User Experience](https://usability-ux.weebly.com/).
 The presentation doesn't cover all the details from above, but it does touch upon usability in different scenarios (e.g., professional writing versus a blog, academic contexts, and other).
 [Kirk St.Amant](https://www.linkedin.com/in/kirk-st-amant-614a272/), a distinguished professor in the tech comm field, conducted the interview with me.
 You can see his usability course online at [https://usability-ux.weebly.com/](https://usability-ux.weebly.com/).
 Here's the video:

 {% if site.format == "kindle" or site.format == "pdf" %}
-*Note: This content doesn't embed well in print, as it contains YouTube videos.
+*Note: This content doesn't embed well in print because it contains YouTube videos.
 Please go to [https://idratherbewriting.com/learnapidoc/devx-usability-examples.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}